 Is It Authentic Learning or Not?

+Authentic learning is not project-based learning nor is it constructivism.
+These models of education were designed within the classroom context.
+Although at times they stepped successfully into the world of authentic, and are extremely useful tools in moving closer to an authentic learning approach they are not authentic learning models.
+Remember, in true authentic learning an outcome designed to interact successfully with a community is the goal.
+When this happens a whole new layer of emotional, academic and skill set developments take place.
+There's a big difference when you prepare a skit for some classmates verses a production for the public.
+There's a much larger personal investment when a student becomes a medieval persona working at a market stall to a large interacting audience than holding up a Bristol board display and explaining the medieval information on it.
+Best of all, the student retains information from this type of multi-sensory, authentic learning experience longer.
 A grade five teacher once shared a wonderful collection of student written and recorded persuasive "Saving Energy" stories with me.
 They even designed CD covers in art lessons for their project.
 The work, learning and planning by teacher and student was tremendous.
 Upon being asked however, "What did you do with all that great work" she replied she'd listened to the CD in class and put the CD covers up on the bulletin board.
 This is a great example of integrated learning but it's not authentic learning.

 By planning beyond the classroom, a whole new level of understanding and relevant learning takes place.
 What if the CDs were intended for sale at the nearest mall?
 The first thing a teacher may question is how do I get the expertise to make that happen?
-Now, an in depth degree of consultation can unfold.
+Now, an in depth degree of consultation needs to be pursued.
 Mall managers, local radio stations, graphic designers, bar codes for selling, copyrights local recording studios and marketing experts will need to be considered.
 That's the major leap an educator needs to take to enter the realm of authentic learning.
 What if the recordings were uploaded onto a website and promoted to leaders of energy conservation intended to be used to educate the surrounding community on "Energy Saving"?
 What about an "Energy Saving in Our Homes" campaign for your community?
 These are only suggestions but with a little brainstorming and with the right people, it wouldn't be long until a list of exciting possibilities could be created.
 Why are they exciting possibilities?
 Because they're real and relevant!

 It's All in the "Doing"